Bembo: Monotype digitisations

 Monotype has released two separate digitisations named Bembo and more recently Bembo Book, as well as the more slender caps-only display font Bembo Titling and the alternate italic design Fairbank.
 Bembo Book is considered to be superior by being thicker and more suitable for body text, as well as for offering the alternate shorter R for better-spaced body text.

 Monotype's original, early digitisation of Bembo was widely seen as unsuccessful.
 Two main problems have been cited with it: being digitised from drawings, it was much lighter in type colour than the original metal type which gained weight through ink spread, much reduced on modern printing equipment.
-In addition, the digital Bembo was based on the 9 pt metal drawings, creating a font with different proportions to the metal type in the point sizes at which Bembo was most often used in books; Sebastian Carter has pointed particularly to the 'M' being drawn too wide.
+In addition, the digital Bembo was based on the 9-pt metal drawings, creating a font with different proportions to the metal type in the point sizes at which Bembo was most often used in books; Sebastian Carter has pointed particularly to the 'M' being drawn too wide.
 This made the proportions of the digital font appear wrong, failing to match the subtlety of the metal type and phototypesetting release, which was released in three different optical sizes for different print sizes.
 (Note: Many early typeface digitisations now look too light even when they were digitised from the original metal type drawings.
 The type was made lighter than the desired appearance on paper to take account of the fact that the ink would spread as it soaked into the paper.
 However, modern printing methods show less ink spread than metal type.)
 Future Monotype executive Akira Kobayashi commented that the original digitisation was "a kind of compromise ... the types that were originally designed for hot-metal often looked too light and feeble ...
 Bembo Book is more or less what I expected."

-While Bembo Book is considered the superior digitisation, the original continues to offer the advantages of two extra weights (semi- and extra-bold) and infant styles with simplified a and g characters resembling handwriting; its lighter appearance may also be of use on printing equipment with greater ink spread.
+While Bembo Book is considered the superior digitisation, the original continues to offer the advantages of two extra weights (semi- and extra-bold) and infant styles with simplified a and g characters that resemble handwriting; its lighter appearance may also be of use on printing equipment with greater ink spread.
 Cross-licensing has meant that it is sold by a range of vendors, often at very low prices.
 As an example of this, Fontsite obtained the rights to resell a derivative of the original digitisation, using the alternative name Borgia and Bergamo, upgrading it by additional OpenType features such as small capitals and historical alternative characters.
 Neither version includes digitisations of the larger size versions of Bembo, which had a more delicate and elegant design.